thisismydemo/thisismydemo.github.io/content/post/2023-10-16-azure-stack-hci---part-iii---advanced-deployment-of-a-single-node-cluster.md

 ```
 Register-AzStackHCI -SubscriptionId $subscriptionID -ComputerName $ClusterName -Region "eastus" -ResourceName $ClusterName -ResourceGroupName $ResourceGroupName
 ```
-We will be prompted to give our tenant creditials.
+We will be prompted to give our tenant credentials.

 ![](/img/azshci-series/part-iii/Screenshot%202023-10-16%20134201.png)